cgjohnso/cgjohnso/README.md

 ### Results

 I loaded the World Bank's CO2 Dataset into Tableau, and created a visualization that segmented countries into categories based on emission levels.
-A power point was created, and a final analyses of the data was performed via a narrarated presentation that was uploaded to Youtube.
+A power point was created, and a final analysis of the data was performed via a narrarated presentation that was uploaded to Youtube.